 In short, be prepared to pay more if you’re after a lighter bike.

 3. Enough Gears for Flats and Hills

 Shimano and SRAM are the two most common gear manufacturers seen in 24 inch bikes.

 Since the bikes are now bigger, they come with various gear configurations.
 Some of the bikes such as Co-op Rev 24 and Cannondale Quick will come with 7-speed gearing, while others can have up to 21 gears with 3 front chainrings.

 For example, if the bike has 2 front chainrings and 7 rear cogs, there will be a total of 14 available gears.
 The wider the gearing range, the more versatile the bike is.

 You might also start noticing that manufacturers specify the gear ratio in terms of 11-28T or 11-34T.

 11T represents 11 teeth at the rear cog, which indicates a very high gear which is ideal for cruising along flat roads.

 28T represents a very low gear, which is useful for the hills.
-The steeper the hill is, the lower the gears needed, which is why some bikes such as the Prevelo Alpha 4 comes with a 34T rear cassette.
+The steeper the hill is, the lower the gears are needed, which is why some bikes such as the Prevelo Alpha 4 come with a 34T rear cassette.

-You’ll notice that every 24″ bikes now come with brakes.
+You’ll notice that every bike now comes with brakes.
 And there’s really no surprise here.